“Just Do It.”

 If you’re handling marketing campaign management for clients in an agency setting, you’re likely responsible for things such as:

-- Defining marketing strategy
+- Defining the marketing strategy

 - Performing market research to know the target audience